 There are 4 bidders each with two units to bid on so that there are 8 units being bid on (in total) and there is a supply of 2 units.
-The clock price starts at 0 and ticks up in increments of 0.25.
-Price = 0.00 and,

-Suppose the clock price hits .75 and someone (say bidder D) drops out on a single unit.
-There are now 7 active bids and 2 units for sale so no one is assured of earning (clinching) anything yet.
-Thus, Price = \$0.75
+In round 1 everyone submits a bid on all items.
+Lets assume that the lowest bid was .75 and was placed by bidder D. Then D's bid of .75 is announced and D is dropped from bidding on that item.
+There are now 7 active bids and 2 units for sale so no one is assured of earning (clinching) anything yet, and the lowest bid allowed in round 2 is \$0.75